callnow

 fixed assets is reduced

-Straight line depreciation is determined by dividing the difference between an asset’s purchase price and its anticipated salvage value by the number of years it is expected to be in use.
+Straight-line depreciation is determined by dividing the difference between an asset’s purchase price and its anticipated salvage value by the number of years it is expected to be in use.

 Businesses use amortization for intangible assets such as patents and software and depreciation for physical assets.
 Both methods spread the cost of an asset over its useful life, helping the company avoid a significant one-time expense that could decrease its income and profitability if the entire cost of the asset were expensed in the year it was purchased.

-Why does business prefer the Straight-line Depreciation method?
+Why Does Business Prefer the Straight-line Depreciation Method?

 Small businesses prefer to use the straight-line depreciation method, as this helps them free up cash flows for investment, improve overall financial planning, reduce the risk of unexpected tax bills, and plan for future tax liabilities.